| name | grill-me |

 - Explore dependencies, interfaces, environments, integrations, and policy/security/compliance constraints when material.

-- Expose trade-offs, contradictions, edge cases, failure modes, second-order effects, rollout risks, migration risks, and support burden.
+- Expose trade-offs, contradictions, edge cases, failure modes, misuse, abuse, second-order effects, rollout risks, migration risks, support burden, and maintenance burden.

-- Force explicit verification, observability, acceptance, and maintenance expectations.
+- Force explicit verification, observability, acceptance, rollback, and maintenance expectations.

 - Pull on new threads introduced by the user's answers until their downstream impact is classified.